Ricotta Cheesecake

 Process until the mixture is well combined.
 It will look moistened and crumbly.

-Chill the crust in the freezer for about 10 minutes, then bake at 325°F for 10-15 minutes, until lightly golden.
+Dump the mixture into the prepared pan and press into an even layer.
+Chill the crust in the freezer for about 10 minutes, then bake at 325°F for 10 to 15 minutes, until lightly golden.

-Baked crust in a springform pan.
+baked crust in springform pan

-Meanwhile, make the filling.
 Add the cream cheese, sugar and salt to the bowl of a food processor.

-Process until soft and creamy, about 1 minute.
-Add the ricotta and process until the mixture is smooth and light, another 2 minutes.
+Process until the mixture is smooth and light, another 2 minutes.

 Add the eggs, one at a time, mixing for about 10 seconds after each addition.